jimmoffitt/jimmoffitt/README.md

   - [Bounding boxes](https://github.com/jimmoffitt/bounding-boxes) - Many of the most popular Twitter API endpoints enable searching for Tweets of interest by matching on locations shared by users.
 The Twitter query language supports a 'bounding box' operator that matches on rectangular areas with sides no larger than 25 miles.
 This tool is used to take a 'study area' of interest, however large, and output a set of valid queries with bounding box definitions.
   - [Query migrator](https://github.com/jimmoffitt/rules-migrator) - Twitter API search and filtered stream customers build queries to match on Tweets of interest.
 Customer can have up to 250,000 queries per real-time stream, and can have even more that are used with search endpoints.
 This tool was first developed in 2016 to help customers migrate enterprise versions (the "Gnip 2.0" migration).
 Before I left Twitter, this tool was updated to migrate queries and filters to Twitter API v2 (on a Twitter internal repository).

-During the 13 years before Gnip/Twitter, I developed flood-warning software, so you may notice a certain use case dominates.
+During the 13 years before Gnip/Twitter, I developed flood-warning software, so you may notice that a certain use case drives most of these efforts...

+💬 Ask me about event-driven architectures, designing and building APIs, real-time data streaming, flood-warning systems...

 📫 How to reach me:
 * https://www.linkedin.com/in/jimmoffitt/
 * @snowman.bsky.social
 * https://twitter.com/snowman

 <!--
 **jimmoffitt/jimmoffitt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...